Fragaria virginiana: Reproduction

-As stated prior, Strawberries reproduce both sexually by seed, and asexually by runners (stolons).
+As stated prior, strawberries reproduce both sexually by seed, and asexually by runners (stolons).
 This is reflected in the composition of gynodioecious Fragaria virginiana populations.
-Having both bisexual and female plants within a population creates room to have a variety of reproductive strategies.
+Having both hermaphroditic and female plants within a population creates room to have a variety of reproductive strategies.

+The stolons in asexual reproduction result in a creeping spread of the Fragaria virginiana population.
+This results in the dispersion of the plant being relatively clumped and nearby the parental plant, taking root close to the established population.

 When reproducing sexually, the strawberries require pollinators to take the pollen from one plants anthers to another plants stigma.
-These pollinators, often bees, flies and ants, have been found to have a preference for visiting the hermaphrodite plants over the female plants.
+These pollinators (often bees, flies and ants) have been found to have a preference for visiting the hermaphrodite flowers over the female flowers.

-Once the plants have been fertilized and fruits have developed, Fragaria virginiana relies on large herbivores for seed dispersal.
-Ideally, these herbivores will eat the fruit, travel to a different location, and defecate out the remaining seed.
-This puts the seed in a new location, which is a longterm strategy aiming towards genetic diversity within the population, and surrounds it in feces fertilizer.
+Once the plants have been fertilized and fruits have developed, Fragaria virginiana relies on herbivores for seed dispersal.
+Mammals such as bears, mice, elk, raccoons and more feed upon the fruits of the wild strawberry and provide long distance seed dispersal.
+Often, these herbivores will eat the fruit, travel to a different location, and defecate the remaining seed.
+This puts the seed in a new location and surrounds it in feces fertilizer.

+There are both benefits and detriments that can be gained by Fragraia virginiana from having both sexual and asexual reproduction.